naftaliharris/for-x-in-datasets/SPECIFICATION.md

 Binary variables are those that have only two values.
 Preferably they should be represented as either '0' or '1', (without the single quotes).
 This is a requirement if the response variable is binary.
-However, binary feature variables may be represented as double-quoted strings, for example, '"good"' and '"bad"', (no single quotes).
+However, binary feature variables may be represented as double-quoted strings, for example, '"pitcher"' and '"nonpitcher"', (no single quotes).

 Categorical variables are represented as double-quoted strings.
-The strings should not themselves contain double quotes, tabs, or newlines.
+The strings should not themselves contain single or double quotes, tabs, or newlines.
 Examples of valid representations of categorical variables are '"Africa"', '"North America"', and '"Asia"'.
 Examples of invalid representations are 'Africa', and '"Dwayne "The Rock" Johnson"'.
 Don't include categorical variables with more than a few dozen levels.
 In particular, don't include any free-form text that you would need to further featurize.

 All of the fields of a column (variable) should be of the same type.
 The one exception to this is that fields in feature variables can be missing.
-Missing entries should be represented by an empty field, not 'NA', 'NaN', '?', '""', or anything else.
+Missing entries should be represented by an empty field '', not 'NA', 'NaN', '?', '""', or anything else.

 Each TSV must have a header containing the names of each of the columns.
-If the columns don't have names, name them "V1", "V2", "V3", etc.
+If the columns don't have names, name them "V1", "V2", "V3", like R does.

 For example, a DATA.tsv file representing an email spam dataset might look like
 this: